jtorgan/jmeter_plugin/readme.txt

 build numbers of the dependency - if your test configuration uses an artifact dependency from the tested application, x-axis contains build numbers of the tested application, and the numbers will be extracted from the artifact dependencies.
+Server Response Time - shows the distribution time for each type of test row (label); Request Per Seconds - show count of rows per second for each label.

 RemotePerfMon tab
 -----------------
-RemotePerfMon tab will appear on the build page.
+After running configuration with Performance Remote Monitoring feature, you can see RemotePerfMon tab on the build page.
-By default, it contains two charts: Server Response Time - shows the distribution time for each type of test row (label); Request Per Seconds - show count of rows per second for each label.
-If you use Remote monitoring, the charts with system metrics and jmx metrics are displayed here.
-Note, all metrics related to memory (system memory, jmx memory, memorypool) will be on the same chart.
+The charts with system metrics and jmx metrics are displayed here.
+Note, all metrics related to memory (system memory, jmx memory, memorypool, swap) will be on the same chart.

-The gray area in the charts indicates the warm-up period.
-If you set "Show log at the bottom of the page" after selecting the point or area at the chart, the related part of the result log will appear at the bottom of the page.
-This part of log will contain all requests for the selected period.

-Note: you can number the labels in format <N#title> (ex: '1# Login to application'); labels in the reference data file must have the same names!
-Then all chart at Performance Statistic will be ordered in the same sequence as the labels.

 Useful links: